luiscruz/course_sustainableSE/2025/p1_measuring_software/g24_python_3.14.md

 ---
 ## Methodology
-To this end, the idea is to use the prerelease version of the Python 3.14 interpreter and compare the energy consumption for the same code snippet [**TODO: write about code snippet (check which)**] for both the new interpreter as well as an older Python interpreter (3.11.9).
+To this end, the idea is to use the prerelease version of the Python 3.14 interpreter and compare the energy consumption for the same code snippet for both the new interpreter as well as an older Python interpreter (3.11.9).
 This should allow us to see whether the supposed faster speeds of the new interpreter impact energy consumption.
 To assess the energy consuption we used [EnergiBridge](https://github.com/tdurieux/EnergiBridge) as suggested in the [lectures](https://luiscruz.github.io/course_sustainableSE/2025/).

 ### Code Snippet Selection